MattH360/Cube-Run-MSc-Dissertation-Project/C# Scripts/README.md

 **FixedUpdate() (Lines 201-210)**

 Called every fixed framerate frame, in line with the frequency of the physics system so that movement is framerate independed.
-Checks continuously for obstructions and character movement, resetting the level if the character falls out of the level bounds.
+Checks continuously for obstructions and character movement, resetting the level and updating the number of completed test runs if the character falls out of the level bounds.